beem812/Weather-App/README.md

-# Web-learning
+# Weather-App
-Repository to hold the results of my attempt at learning web development.
+Currently this repository holds a weather app running on a node server and using the Angular framework that shows you the weather in your area based on geolocation.

-Current module located in modules/weather gets the weather for your location and displays it.
+I'll be adding more applications as I go to show some additional skills and to incorporate the use of MongoDB.